Xanax is likely one of the most recognizable drugs by name in the U.S.

 - Loss of consciousness

-As the literature on Xanax abuse reflects, it is uncommon for a person to experience a fatality by abusing Xanax alone; however, it is possible.
-The more obvious danger of death arises from combining Xanax with alcohol or other drugs.
-Using Xanax in combination with alcohol significantly increases the risk of a fatality.
-Both alcohol and Xanax are central nervous system depressants.
+Although it’s uncommon for a person to experience a fatality by abusing Xanax alone; it’s especially dangerous to mix it with alcohol, opioids, or other CNS depressants.
+These substances can compound the effects of Xanax and can increase the chances of experiencing serious side effects.
 When taken together, a person’s breathing may become suppressed to the point of coma and even death.

-In addition, the combination of Xanax and alcohol can expose a person to dangerous risk-tasking behavior, such as operating a car.
-Drugged and drunk driving is a recipe for potentially harming oneself, and endangering the lives and wellbeing of pedestrians and other drivers.
-While Xanax abuse alone is never advised, the combination of Xanax and alcohol is especially cautioned against.
+The combination of Xanax and alcohol is especially cautioned against, as it can expose a person to dangerous risk-tasking behavior, such as driving.
+Drugged and drunk driving is a recipe for potentially harming oneself and endangering the lives and well-being of pedestrians and other drivers.